Find Affordable College Courses

 $7,790 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Tarleton State University.
-The school came in at #3 on this year’s Best Value International Studies Schools in Texas list.
-Tarleton is a fairly large public school located in the remote town of Stephenville.
+You’ll be in good company if you decide to attend Tarleton State University.
+It ranked #3 on our 2023 Best Value International Studies Schools in Texas list.
+Tarleton is a large public school located in the remote town of Stephenville.

 #4